Arsène Wenger: 2006–2011: Stadium move and transition

 In the summer of 2006, Wenger oversaw Arsenal's relocation to the Emirates Stadium.
 During the construction phase, he described the move as "vital" to the club's financial future and believed Arsenal were better able to attract the best players.
 Moving to the new stadium, however, presented several problems in the short term, as the club prioritised financing it over the team.
 Wenger sold some of his experienced players such as Campbell, Lauren and Pires, sanctioned Cole's move to Chelsea in part exchange for defender William Gallas, and integrated young players like Theo Walcott and Alex Song into the first team.
 His youthful team contested the League Cup final in February 2007 and were the youngest to play in a major English cup final, averaging 21 years.
 They ultimately came up short against Chelsea, who won the match 2–1.
 Arsenal finished fourth in the 2006–07 league season; Wenger had ruled out their title chances following defeat to Bolton in November 2006.
 The team's lack of directness and efficiency of possession was a familiar theme during the campaign; Guardian journalist Daniel Taylor observed two matches into the league season: "The most watchable side are frequently the most frustrating.
 Arsenal are wonderfully incisive yet infuriatingly blunt."

 In April 2007, Dein left Arsenal due to "irreconcilable differences" about the future of the club.
 Wenger described it as a "sad day for Arsenal," and sought assurances from the board over his future as well as reasons for Dein's departure.
 The instability at board level influenced club captain Henry's decision to leave Arsenal in June 2007, which led to uncertainty over Wenger's position.
-In September 2007, Wenger signed a new three-year extension, insisting that he remained committed to "the club of my life."
+In September 2007, Wenger signed a new three-year extension, stating that he remained committed to "the club of my life."
 (In 2021, Wenger revealed that his signing of the contract extension was his side of a deal with the Arsenal board in the building of the new stadium, because he requested its construction.)
 Arsenal flourished in Henry's absence, with Emmanuel Adebayor, Mathieu Flamini and Fàbregas playing a more prominent role in the 2007–08 season.
 Defeat to Middlesbrough in December 2007 ended a run of 22 league matches unbeaten, but Arsenal soon built a five-point lead over Manchester United.
 A career-threatening injury to striker Eduardo against Birmingham City on 23 February 2008 acted as a turning point in Arsenal's season.
 Wenger, incensed at the aggressive tactics of opponents, called for a ban on tackler Martin Taylor in his post-match interview; he later retracted the comment.
 Arsenal's form subsequently suffered, and a run of three consecutive draws in March allowed Manchester United and Chelsea to overhaul them as they finished the season in third.